Middlebury College Data & Information Overview

 Student Loan Debt

 How Much Money Do Middlebury Graduates Make?students who graduate from Middlebury with a bachelor's degree go on to jobs where they make an average salary of $58,200 in their early years.
-That's great news for Middlebury students since it is 46% more than the average college graduate's salary of $39,802 per year.
+This is good news for future Middlebury graduates since it is 46% more than the average college graduate's salary of $39,802 per year.

 Location of Middlebury College